-DEPARTMENT OF EARLY CHILDHOOD AND READING EDUCATION
+DEPARTMENT OF EARLY CHILDHOOD AND SPECIAL EDUCATION

-Dr. Julie M. Reffel, Head Room 56, Education Center
+Dr. Lynn Minor, Department Head Room 1160, Education Center

-The Department of Early Childhood and Reading Education is a multidiciplinary department with programs that lead to the B.S.Ed., M.Ed., and Ed.S. degrees with a major in early childhood education, and the M.Ed. degree with a major in reading education.
+The Department of Early Childhood and Special Education is a diverse department with a program that leads to a Bachelor of Science in Education (B.S.Ed.) degree with initial certification and a major in early childhood education.